DPI-WE/one-sentence-story/in-a-world.md

 In a world of monsters, one man holds the key.
+Place holder text.